NedaAJ/Election-Analysis/README.md

 The pusrpose of this challenge was to complete an election analysis of a local congressional election with following results:

--Total number of votes cast
+- Total number of votes cast
--A complete list of candidates who received votes -Total number of votes each candidate received -Percentage of votes each candidate won
+- A complete list of candidates who received votes
+- Total number of votes each candidate received
+- Percentage of votes each candidate won
--The winner of the election based on popular vote
+- The winner of the election based on popular vote
--The voter turnout for each county
+- The voter turnout for each county
--The percentage of votes from each county out of the total count -The county with the highest turnout
+- The percentage of votes from each county out of the total count
+- The county with the highest turnout

 ## The data
 The data was the election results in a csv file format with three columns: Ballot ID, County and Candidate Name.